 The role of the Department of Public Safety at Benedictine University at Mesa is to ensure a safe campus environment by providing the highest quality of service to our community.
 Specially trained public safety officers have a visible presence on campus and are prepared to respond to and resolve any safety concern or emergency situation.
 Services range from personal escorts to your vehicle, dead battery jumps, accident reports, incident investigation, first aid, as well as safety awareness and educational programming.
-The University enjoys a strong partnership with the Mesa Police Department.
+The University enjoys a strong partnership with the Mesa Police Department to help provide a safe and positive environment for learning and growth.